Privacy Policy

 Payment information

-When creating a storage canister, payment is processed to cover Internet Computer network costs (cycles).
+When creating a storage canister, payment covers Internet Computer network costs, the initial cycles balance, deployment operations, and related Rabbithole infrastructure.
 We do not store payment details.
-The entire payment goes to the network — Rabbithole takes zero profit.

 Data location

-Your encrypted data is stored on the Internet Computer blockchain, distributed across 13–34 independent nodes operated by different parties worldwide.
-No single node operator can access your data.
+Your canister data is stored on the Internet Computer, distributed across independent nodes operated by different parties worldwide.
+Node operators do not receive readable file contents.

 Data retention